The name Stuckless came to England

 Stuckless Settlers in Canada in the 20th Century

-- Elias C. Stuckless, aged 34, who emigrated to Pilleys Island, Newfoundland, in 1912
+- Elias C. Stuckless, aged 34, who immigrated to Pilleys Island, Newfoundland, in 1912

-- Frances G. Stuckless, aged 28, who emigrated to Pilleys Island, Newfoundland, in 1912
+- Frances G. Stuckless, aged 28, who immigrated to Pilleys Island, Newfoundland, in 1912

 - Marion L. Stuckless, aged 2, who settled in Pilleys Island, Newfoundland, in 1912